wuggen/gramat/README.md

 3. My own entertainment.

 It's got very few bells and whistles, and all of it is based inextricably on 32-bit floating point.
+It's being developed alongside several personal projects and is very unstable; expect many breaking changes!

 ## Features
-- Two, three, and four-dimensional vectors and square matrices, with a pretty complete set of mathematical operators!
+- Two, three, and four-dimensional vectors and square matrices, with a pretty complete set of operators!
 - Quaternions for rotation and whatever else they might be useful for!
+- A unified angle representation to do away with radians-vs-degrees confusion!
-- Various tranformation and projection functions!
+- Assorted tranformation and projection functions!
 - Some documentation!
 - Some unit tests!

-## License
-Gramat is licensed under the MIT license.
-See [LICENSE.txt] for details.

-[LICENSE.txt]: LICENSE.txt